smandekar1/Conference-Central/README.md

 ## Task 3:  Additional Queries

-getSessionShorterThan - this endpoints get sessions that are shorter than a certain number of minutes.
+getSessionShorterThan - this endpoints gets sessions that are shorter than a certain number of minutes.

 getSessionByName - this query allows the user to find a session based on the session name.